ying-teaching/python-book/docs/index.md

 # Professional Python Programming

-## Presentation Slides
+## Presentation Slides and Code

-[The presentation slides](slides.md) gives a high level summary and highlights of important topics of the content.
+The [presentation slides](slides.md) gives a high level summary and highlights of important topics of the content.

+The [code samples](code.md) has a list of sample code.

 ## Why Another Python Book?